MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ms.service: azure-quantum
 ms.topic: how-to
 ms.date: 09/09/2021
-ms.custom: template-how-to
+ms.topic: how-to
 #Customer intent: As a researcher, I want to make my quantum algorithm accessible via API so that developers without further quantum knowledge can call it via classical API-calls.
 ---

 # Publish a QIO job as an Azure Function

-After you've finished developing and testing your QIO model, you certainly want to make its functionality available to other developers.
-These developers should be able to integrate the QIO model into classic code.
-This integration should be possible without any further knowledge of quantum concepts or QDK libraries.
-The best way for exposing the QIO functionality for that purpose is via an Azure Function that can be called via Web-API.

-Azure Functions is a serverless solution that allows you to host your functionality in Azure without worrying about underlying infrastructure.

 Learn how to deploy your QIO model as a web service.
 You'll accomplish this task by using an Azure Function that can be called via a Web-API.
 The Function receives model input via request-URL or via request-body.
 It then calls an Azure Quantum Solver and returns the result as JSON-string.

+You can make your QIO model and its functionality available to other developers, who will be able to integrate it into their classic code.
+This integration can be possible without any further knowledge of quantum concepts or QDK libraries.
+One for exposing the QIO functionality for that purpose is via an Azure Function that can be called via Web-API.

+Azure Functions is a serverless solution that allows you to host your functionality in Azure without worrying about underlying infrastructure.

 > [!NOTE]
 > The QIO job that will be published as an Azure Function implements the so called *number partitioning problem*.
 It splits a given sets of integer numbers into two subsets with equal (or similar) sum of their elements.
 Have a look at following **MS Learn Module** to learn more about this problem and its implementation: [Solve optimization problems by using quantum-inspired optimization](/learn/modules/solve-quantum-inspired-optimization-problems/).

 ## Prerequisites

+You need the following prerequisites to follow the steps in this article.

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com).
 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace,